 On the other hand, if you plan on working in the public sector anyway, going after PSLF makes sense.
 Even if you change your mind mid-way, you can pursue long-term forgiveness if you stay on an income-driven plan.

-If you want to discharge loans after 20 years and have your student loan repayment be done with, you have options.
-Just make sure you check out the eligibility requirements for income-driven repayment plans, to find the right option for you.
+If you want to discharge loans after 20 years and have your student loan repayment done, you have options.
+Just make sure you check out the eligibility requirements for income-driven repayment plans to find the right option for you.

-Whether you opt for 20-year student loan forgiveness under IDR or 10-year forgiveness with PSLF, you have repayment assistance programs to choose from.
-If you’re experiencing undue hardship but don’t necessarily need student loan forgiveness, you can ask your loan servicer about deferment and forbearance.
+Whether you opt for 20-year student loan forgiveness under IDR, 25 year forgiveness, or 10-year forgiveness with PSLF, you have repayment assistance programs to choose from.

 Do you need help deciding how you should tackle your student loans?
 Get in touch with us to create a custom plan just for you.